OCLC glossary

 A black box or vertical bar that represents content that must have valid data, or where no attempt is made to code the data.

-Commands in the Action menu in Connexion client or in the Action list in Connexion browser, to accomplish specific tasks such as adding holdings to a record, exporting a record to a local system, adding a new WorldCat record, or replacing an existing WorldCat record.
+Commands in the Action menu in Connexion client, to accomplish specific tasks such as adding holdings to a record, exporting a record to a local system, adding a new WorldCat record, or replacing an existing WorldCat record.
 In Record Manager, these commands are located on the Record and Save dropdown menus.

 Actions permitted on records are determined by the authorization used.